Volunteering as a Dental Professional

 Volunteering as a Vision Professional

-Staffed by volunteer licensed optometrists, ophthalmologists, opticians, vision lab technicians and other optical professionals, the Vision Section provides comprehensive eye exams and prescription eyeglasses made on site, enabling patients to choose their frames and walk away with new glasses in hand.
+The Vision Section is staffed by volunteer licensed optometrists, ophthalmologists, opticians, vision lab technicians, and other optical professionals.
+This section provides comprehensive eye exams and prescription eyeglasses made on-site, enabling patients to choose their frames and walk away with new glasses.

-Equipped with state of the art autorefractors, auto lensometers, slit lamps, an Optos retinal scanner, and ten exam lanes, each with a phoropter, the Vision Floor provides full, comprehensive eye examinations including visual acuity, power of existing eyeglasses recorded, auto refraction, subjective refraction, intraocular pressure, slit lamp exam for ocular health assessment and pathology.
+Equipped with state-of-the-art autorefractors, auto lensometers, slit lamps, an Optos retinal scanner, and ten exam lanes, each with a phoropter, the Vision Floor provides complete, comprehensive eye examinations including visual acuity, power of existing eyeglasses recorded, auto refraction, subjective refraction, intraocular pressure, slit lamp exam for ocular health assessment and pathology.

-If you are an optometry student, please email Volunteer & Outreach Coordinator, Sarina Klein, at sarina@californiacareforce.org to inquire about hands-on volunteer opportunities in the Vision Section!
+If you are an optometry student, please email Volunteer & Outreach Coordinator Chelsey Tolbert here to inquire about hands-on volunteer opportunities in the Vision Section!

 Volunteering as a Medical Professional

-Patient Triage Information: Patient Triage is the first station after patients get registered to receive services, and where the medical screening begins to support the Medical, Dental, and Vision teams.
-Patient Triage volunteers are a team of (actively licensed in the state of California) RNs, LVNs/LPNs, EMTs, and often, a limited number of nursing students (under an instructor’s supervision, who only do vitals).
+Patient Triage Information: Patient Triage is the first station after patients get registered to receive services and where the medical screening begins to support the Medical, Dental, and Vision teams.
+Patient Triage volunteers are a team of (actively licensed in California) RNs, LVNs/LPNs, EMTs, and often, a limited number of nursing students (under an instructor’s supervision, who only do vitals).
 Patient Triage typically consists of 10-12 tables, with two volunteers at each table.
-Please note: New protocols have been written to protect our volunteers and patients to reduce the chance of acquiring any infection.
+Please note that new protocols have been written to protect our volunteers and patients and reduce the chance of acquiring any infection.

 Patient Triage volunteer information:

-- Besides being welcoming, friendly, warm, smiling, and engaging, we take a basic medical and medicine/allergy history, as well as taking blood pressures and blood glucose levels (finger sticks).
+- Besides being welcoming, friendly, warm, smiling, and engaging, we take a basic medical and medicine/allergy history, blood pressure, and blood glucose levels (finger sticks).

 - We see anybody who shows up without exception.

-- Masks, gloves and hand hygiene gel is provided at every table.
+- Masks, gloves, and hand hygiene gel are provided at every table.

 - Translators are available for those who don’t speak English.

-We ask that each volunteer commit to a full day (~8), unless prior arrangements are made with the Volunteer Coordinator and section Team Lead.
-Patient Triage typically winds down between 3-4 pm.
-Coffee, snacks, lunch, and bottled water is provided.
-Please note: Patients enter the clinic in waves.
-It is not unusual to be very busy trying to get through 50-75 patients, and then wait for the next group to complete the registration process and be ushered into the Patient Triage waiting area.
+We want each volunteer to commit to a full day (8 hours) or a half day (4-1/2 hours).
+A variation of both may occur if volunteering for multiple days.
+Special schedule arrangements can also be made with the Volunteer Coordinator and section Team Lead before the clinic schedule.
+Patient triage typically winds down between 3 p.m. and 4 p.m.
+Coffee, snacks, lunch, and bottled water are provided.
+Please also note that patients enter the clinic in waves.
+It is expected to be very busy to get through 50-75 patients and then wait for the next group to complete the registration process and be ushered into the Patient Triage waiting area.

 The work we do is fun and highly rewarding.
-The people you’ll meet will be the serious, as well as the characters.
-Your presence is welcome to help support our patients who frequently haven’t seen a provider in years, sometimes decades.
-The thanks and gratitude we receive provides the energy to propel us through the day!
+The people you’ll meet can range from severe and light-hearted to many characters.
+Your presence is welcomed to help support our patients who frequently haven’t seen a provider in years, sometimes decades.
+The thanks and gratitude we receive provide the energy to propel us through the day!

-If you are a nursing student, please email Volunteer & Outreach Coordinator, Sarina Klein, at sarina@californiacareforce.org to inquire about volunteer opportunities in the Patient Triage.
+If you are a nursing student, please email Volunteer & Outreach Coordinator Chelsey Tolbert here with questions about volunteer opportunities in the Patient Triage.

 The Medical Section functions as follows:

-- The Medical Section provides support for patients who have blood pressure and blood sugars that are out of range.
+- The Medical Section supports patients with blood pressure and blood sugars that are out of range.
 The patients with elevated BP or blood sugars are escorted from the Patient Triage area to the Medical Section.
-These patients would then see one of the practitioners and a treatment plan is established.
-We give medications in order to get patients within the parameters required for treatment.
+These patients would then see one of the practitioners, and a treatment plan would be established.
+We give medications to get patients within the parameters required for treatment.
 Blood pressure and blood sugar rechecks are part of our care.

-- The Medical Section focuses on supporting the dental and optical operations, optimizing treatment for participants receiving dental and optical care who have complicating medical conditions such as diabetes and hypertension.
+- The Medical Section focuses on supporting dental and optical operations and optimizing treatment for participants receiving dental and optical care who have complicated medical conditions such as diabetes and hypertension.

-- The Medical Section provides minor care services, health screenings, limited immunizations, health education about common medical problems, and assists patients with enrollment in Medi-Cal and connection with local community resources for ongoing care.
+- The Medical Section provides minor care services, health screenings, limited immunizations, and health education about common medical problems.
+It assists patients with enrollment in Medi-Cal and connection with local community resources for ongoing care.

 - At some clinics, pap smear and mammography are service options depending on volunteer provider availability.

-- In the event of an emergency, personnel from the Medical Section assist with stabilization of the patient and transition of care to Emergency Medical Technicians.
+- In an emergency, personnel from the medical section assist with stabilizing the patient and transitioning care to emergency medical technicians.

-If you are a medical student, please email Volunteer & Outreach Coordinator, Sarina Klein, at sarina@californiacareforce.org to inquire about volunteer opportunities in the Medical Section.
+If you are a medical student, please email Volunteer & Outreach Coordinator Chelsey Tolbert here with questions about volunteer opportunities in the Medical Section.

 Volunteering as a General Volunteer

-50 able-bodied general volunteers are needed for help with set up, the two days prior to the clinic (typically a Wednesday and Thursday).
-175 general volunteers are utilized each clinic day.
-75 general volunteers are needed the day after the clinic to assist with take-down.
+Fifty non-disabled general volunteers are needed to help set up two days before the clinic (typically a Wednesday and Thursday).
+One hundred seventy-five general volunteers are utilized each clinic day.
+Seventy-five general volunteers are needed the day after the clinic to assist with take-down.
 A healthcare background is not required.
-We simply ask that general volunteers be friendly, patient and helpful.
-General volunteers are used in a variety of clinic roles, including:
+We ask that available volunteers be friendly, patient, and helpful.
+Available volunteers are used in a variety of clinic roles, including:

 - Volunteer Check-in & out*